Shane Watson: Indian Premier League

 Watson played for Rajasthan Royals in seven of the first eight seasons of the Indian Premier League, signing for the side for the inaugural IPL season in 2008.
 He was the Player of the Tournament during the season, but missed the second season whilst on international duty.
 In 2013 he scored his first Twenty20 century playing against Chennai Super Kings, scoring 101 runs from 61 balls, hitting six fours and six sixes.
 He again won the Player of the Tournament in 2013.
 He captained the side in 2014 and was the highest-paid overseas player.

 In 2016, Rajasthan were suspended from the competition for two years.
 Watson was forced to enter the IPL auction for the first time since 2008, and was bought by Royal Challengers Bangalore for AU$1.96 million, the most of any Australian player.
 He captained the side for some matches during the 2017 season but was signed by Chennai Super Kings for the following season.
 He scored his third and fourth IPL centuries during the 2018 season, and remained with the side in 2019.

-Watson was Chennai's leading run-scorer in 2019 with 398 runs across 17 matches.
-Chennai reached the 2019 IPL final.
-After the Mumbai Indians batted first and scored 149, Watson top-scored for Chennai with 80 runs off 59 balls.
+In 2019 IPL final,after the Mumbai Indians batted first and scored 149, Watson top-scored for Chennai with 80 runs off 59 balls.
 His innings took the match into the final over, but he was run out and Chennai finished their innings on 148 runs, losing the final by a single run.
 Following the match, Watson's teammate Harbhajan Singh posted a photograph taken during the match on Instagram.
-The photograph showed Watson's pant leg soaked with blood, and Singh wrote in the image's caption that "[Watson] got 6 stitches after the game ... got injured while diving but continue [sic] to bat without telling anyone".
+The photograph showed Watson's pant soaked with his leg's blood, and Singh wrote in the image's caption that "[Watson] got 6 stitches after the game ... got injured while diving but continue [sic] to bat without telling anyone".

 Watson played his final IPL season in 2020 for Chennai.
 On 2 November 2020, he announced his retirement from all forms of cricket.
 Ahead of IPL 2022, Watson joined Delhi Capitals as assistant coach of the franchise.

 Other leagues

 Watson signed with Australian Big Bash League franchise Sydney Thunder in 2015 and was a member of the team that won the BBL that season.
 He was the captain of the team.
 He played for the side until the end of the 2018/19 season.
 In the 2018–19 BBL season, Watson scored his maiden BBL century against the Brisbane Heat.
 In doing so, he became the first Australian player to score a century in the BBL, the IPL, and in T20I cricket.

 In 2016 Watson was announced as one of the icon players for the first season of the Pakistan Super League.
 He played for Islamabad United initially, moving to Quetta Gladiators in subsequent seasons.
+Quetta Gladiators appointed Shane Watson as the Head Coach for the PSL 9 Season.
 The same year he was a marquee player in the Caribbean Premier League, playing in the league for two seasons.